paul-duvall/100-days-of-code/log.md

 **Link(s) to work**
 1. None.

 ### Day 18: 18 May, Friday

 **Today's Progress**: Cracked on with 'Modern Javascript from the beginning', working on if statements, switches, function declarations and expressions.

 **Thoughts** Still enjoying this course and finding it to be clarifying a lot of these basics for me.
 Giving me a stronger understanding of the jargon as well.

 **Link(s) to work**
 1. None.

+### Day 19: 19 May, Saturday

+**Today's Progress**: Cracked on with 'Modern Javascript from the beginning', completing the section on fundamentals, finding out about the window object.

+**Thoughts** Excited to be moving on to learning about the DOM :)

+**Link(s) to work**
+1. None.

+### Day 19: 19 May, Sunday

+**Today's Progress**: Progressed onto the section on the DOM in the Javascript course, learning how to examine the document object.

+**Thoughts** Still going well though I need to put in a bigger day at some point this week - last few days have been an hour or so commitment per day.

+**Link(s) to work**
+1. None.